max-heller/data-druid/README.md

 end
 ```

-The function component of `Predicate` is a Boolean function that is individually on student inputs.
+The function component of `Predicate` is a Boolean function that is run individually on student inputs.
 This function should only return `true` on student instances that satisfy the predicate.

 The `hint` component is a `String` that will be displayed as a text hint for a specific predicate when hint criteria is met.